Khond people

 The Khonds are the largest tribal group in the state of Odisha.
-They are known for their rich cultural heritage, valourous martial traditions, and indigenous values which center on harmony with nature.
-The Kandhamal district in Odisha has a fifty-five percent Khond population, and is named after the tribe.
+They are known for their rich cultural heritage, valorous martial traditions, and indigenous values, which center on harmony with nature.
+The Kandhamal district in Odisha has a fifty-five per cent Khond population, and is named after the tribe they revolted against the Britishers in 1846 due to the fear of being annexed.

-They are a designated Scheduled Tribe in the states of Andhra Pradesh, Bihar, Chhattisgarh, Madhya Pradesh, Maharashtra, Odisha, Jharkhand and West Bengal.